bensyc/bensyc/README.md

 # How Will Minting Work?

-A collection of 10,000 Bored ENS Yacht Club subdomain NFTs (0-9999) with an array of name-bound features will be available to mint at a price of 0.01 ETH each on Sept 9, 2022 12:00 UTC.
+A collection of **10,000** Bored ENS Yacht Club subdomain NFTs (0-9999) with an array of name-bound features will be available to mint at a price of 0.01 ETH each on **Sept 9, 2022 12:00 UTC**.

 # What Are Name-Bound Tokens?